Municipality of Meaford, ON

 - keep records of how many issues they were dealing with and how quickly these issues were being responded to,

-- provide a mechanism to communicate information better with council and with citizens,
+- provide a mechanism to communicate information better with the council and with citizens,

-- offer similar functionality available to their larger peers at a price point that fit within their budget.
+- offer similar functionality available to their larger peers at a price point that fits within their budget.

 After viewing one of the joint webinars offered with the Ontario Municipal Learning Institute he felt that the AccessE11 Citizen Issue Tracking platform seemed to have what they were looking for out-of-the-box.
 The AccessE11 sales team provided personalized demonstrations to many of the staff that would be using the platform and there was general consensus that this was a system worth moving ahead with.